Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/README.SLS_Upgrade.md

 ### Remove `api-gateway` / `istio-ingress-gateway` reservations from HMNLB subnets

-For CSM 1.2, the API gateway will no longer listen on the HMNLB MetalLB address pool.
+For CSM 1.2, the API gateway no longer listens on the HMNLB MetalLB address pool.
 These aliases provided DNS records and are being removed.

 ### Create the BICAN network "toggle"

-New for CSM 1.2, the BICAN network `ExtraProperties` value of `SystemDefaultRoute` is used to point to the CAN, CHN, or CMN, and is used by utilities to systematically toggle routes.
+New in CSM 1.2, the BICAN network `ExtraProperties` value of `SystemDefaultRoute` is used to point to the CAN, CHN, or CMN, and is used by utilities to systematically toggle routes.

 ### Migrate existing CAN to new CMN